The Best Uncrowded Ski Resorts in the U.S.

 Mount Bohemia, Michigan

-Mount Bohemia, in Michigan’s Upper Peninsula, is a hidden gem of the Midwest.
+Mount Bohemia, in Michigan’s Upper Peninsula, is one of the Midwest’s headlining ski resorts.
 Located 39 miles from Houghton County Memorial Airport, this mountain will challenge what you think about Midwest ski resorts.
-In fact, a majority of its terrain is off piste, for advanced or expert skiers only, as Mount Bohemia does not groom.
+A majority of its terrain is off-piste, for advanced or expert skiers only, as Mount Bohemia does not groom.
 Mount Bohemia is known for its steep slopes, cliff bands, tree-covered glades, and exposed rocky terrain; yes, we’re still talking about a ski area in the Midwest.
-The small but mighty Mount Bohemia only runs 2 chairlifts, yet provides access to 585 skiable acres at a 900-foot vertical drop.
+The small but mighty Mount Bohemia only runs 2 chairlifts, yet provides access to 620 skiable acres and 900 feet of vertical drop.
 Note: Shuttle buses run along these backcountry routes to pick up riders and bring them back to the lift line.

 For intermediate skiers looking for a relaxed uncrowded ski resort experience, Mount Bohemia has recently opened Voodoo Mountain, accessible by cat skiing only, and featuring more intermediate terrain.
 Each ski cat sits 18 people in a cab, transporting skiers and riders for off-piste laps, with incredible views of Lake Superior, from the top of the mountain to the bottom.
 As it expands, Voodoo hopes to offer more than 2,000 acres of skiable terrain, making Mount Bohemia and Voodoo the second-largest ski area east of the Rocky Mountains.